mikesprague/lucee-heroku/README.md

 You should now have Lucee up and running at [http://localhost:5000](http://localhost:5000).
 Start adding your code to /webroot.

 By default, access to the Lucee server/web admins has remote access blocked.
 This can be configured in /webroot/WEB-INF/urlrewrite.xml

-To deploy your site to Heroku you need to setup a free Heroku account, install the Heroku toolbelt (you can find their getting started guide [here](https://devcenter.heroku.com/articles/quickstart)).
+To deploy your site to Heroku you need to setup a free Heroku account, install the Heroku toolbelt (Suggested reading: [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java)).
 Then..

 ```bash
 $ heroku apps:create [NAME]